justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Learning-Engineering-Career-AGI.md

     - [Search Machine Learning -
       freeCodeCamp.org](https://www.freecodecamp.md/news/search/?query=machine%20learning)

-## AI Integration and Engineering
+## AI Integration and Engineering, Multiple Disciplines

 - Integrate software and hardware with AI
 - Might be APIs, platforms
+- Integrate knowledge from other fields:
+  - Sciences: biology, bioinformatics, psychology, neuroscience

 ### How to learn

 - Work on AI components in software and hardware
 - Understand cloud AI services like AWS SageMaker or Google AI Platform
-- Projects: Integrate applications with AI like chatbots, predictive analytics
+- Projects: Integrate applications with AI like chatbots, predictive analytics, interdisiplinary projects where AI is applied in another area
+- Talking to experts and taking courses in other disciplines

 ## Ethics and AI Governance